Fergus Greer

 Fergus James MacGregor Greer (born 8 May 1961) is a British-Irish internationally renowned photographer and psychotherapist, known for his strong visual and emotional resonance in his large body of work.
 He served as an officer in the Irish Guards before leaving to pursue a successful career in photography and, later, in psychotherapy.
-His work has been featured in numerous publications and exhibitions and held in many public and private collections, including 87 works at the National Portrait Gallery, London.
+His work has been featured in numerous publications and exhibitions and held in many public and private collections, including 87 works at the National Portrait Gallery, London and 5 works at the Tate Gallery, London.

 Early life and education

 Greer was born on 8 May 1961, in Aldershot, Hampshire.
 His family moved to Ireland in 1970 but returned to the UK in 1976.
 After leaving school, he went on to study at St Martin's School of Art, London.
 He then attended Royal Military Academy Sandhurst, passing out in 1983.

 Career

 The Irish Guards

 After graduating from Sandhurst, and following in the footsteps of a number family members who had served in Irish Regiments, Greer was commissioned as an officer into the Irish Guards.
 He served for four years.